 Creating and maintaining a general education curriculum is a dynamic process; consequently, courses are frequently added to the list.
-For the most current list of approved courses that satisfy the Foundations of Knowledge GE plan, consult with an academic counselor or see https://www.registrar.ucla.edu/Academics/GE-Requirement.
+For the most current list of approved courses that satisfy the Foundations of Knowledge GE plan, consult with an academic counselor or see the GE Requirement web page.